BelfrySCAD/openscad_docsgen/WRITING_DOCS.md

 - `Render`: Force full rendering from OpenSCAD, instead of the normal preview.
 - `Edges`: Highlight face edges.
 - `NoAxes`: Hides the axes and scales.
+- `NoScales`: Hides the scale numbers along the axes.
 - `ScriptUnder`: Display script text under image, rather than beside it.